How to avoid and treat lice

 Typically, the school will remove these classroom items when lice have been detected, but kids may also bring their own belongings.
 During the outbreak, your daughter shouldn't play any games that could result in head-to-head contact, as lice can easily jump from one child to the next.
 Outside of school, avoiding contact with beds, furniture or clothing used by any contaminated children is important.

 If your child does get head lice, you may know right away or it may take a few weeks for symptoms to appear.
 Anyone can get lice, despite good hygiene and frequent hair washing.
-Common symptoms include rash and an itchy scalp.
+Common symptoms include rash and an itchy scalp and nape.
 If you inspect your daughter's hair, you should look for nits, which are the tiny white eggs that lice lay.